Tobias Westmeier’s Website

 Two of the most abundant orchids of Perth are the Cowslip Orchid (Caladenia flava) and the Pink Fairy Orchid (Caladenia latifolia).
 Both are very common and widespread in native bushland and often form large clonal colonies.
 The Cowslip Orchid can be found in a variety of different habitats, while the Pink Fairy Orchid mainly occurs in forests and woodland where it usually forms small colonies underneath trees.
 Where they co-occur, the two species occasionally form a spectacular hybrid, the aptly-named Spectacular Spider Orchid (Caladenia × spectabilis), which by far outshines its two parents.

-Top: Cowslip Orchid (Caladenia flava).
+Top and bottom-right: Cowslip Orchid (Caladenia flava).
 Bottom-left: Pink Fairy Orchid (Caladenia latifolia).
-Bottom-right: The spectacular hybrid between the two, known as the Spectacular Spider Orchid (Caladenia × spectabilis).
+Bottom-centre: The spectacular hybrid between the two, known as the Spectacular Spider Orchid (Caladenia × spectabilis).

-Left: Coastal Banded Greenhood (Pterostylis orbiculata).
+Left: Tuart Rufous Greenhood (Pterostylis frenchii).
+Centre: Coastal Banded Greenhood (Pterostylis orbiculata).
 Right: Jug Orchid (Pterostylis recurva).

 Rattle Beaks (Lyperanthus serratus) Common Mignonette Orchid (Microtis media)